 Rogues: Assassins can get a good dagger from the Hyrkanians, provides a lot of critical rating, Barbarians can get a one handed blunt from the Children of Yag-Kosha but I don’t really recommend it, same goes for the bow you can get as Ranger from the Wolves of the steppes.

-Rangers and Assassins can get a good necklace with dexterity from the Scholars of Cheng-ho.
+Rangers and Assassins can get a good necklace with dexterity from the Scholars of Cheng-ho, dexterity rings can be purchased at the Yellow Priests of Yun faction.

 A potion for Ranger and Assassin can be bought from the Children of Yag-Kosha faction, Barbarians get one from the Brittle Blades.